 Q: What about lightning?

-Q: Your editing style is very recognizable as well.
-Do you edit photographs in Lightroom or Photoshop?
-Do you have some favorite actions/presets that you are using for edits?
+Q: Do you edit photographs in Lightroom or Photoshop?
+Do you have some favourite actions/presets that you are using for edits?

 Q: What is your proudest moment as a photographer/artist?